Class meeting: Mondays and/or Wednesdays, 4:10-5:25pm

 NOTE: You should start attending lectures, and submitting paper/seminar reports, early on in the semester.
 Lectures are occasionally canceled (e.g., the speaker misses a flight, or becomes ill), so if this happens at the end of the semester you may find yourself in a situation where there are not enough lectures left for you to fulfill the course requirements (see below).

 Mechanics and Grading: To receive credit for this course you must satisfy all of the following requirements:

 - Satisfactorily complete at least 6 Paper Reports.
-(Note: Paper reports can only be done for CSCE 681 seminars for which the student also submits a Seminar Report, i.e., you cannot do a paper report if you are going to miss the seminar.)
+(Note: Paper reports can only be done for CSCE 681 seminars for which the student also submits a Seminar Report, i.e., you will not receive credit for a paper report if you miss the corresponding seminar.)